Find Everything – Counsel Sorts It

 Our Commitment

 For a lawful, permissible purpose, we locate the debtor and research the complete footprint of what they own in California – real property and liens, vehicles, business interests, and holdings surfaced through entities, trusts, or other people – reporting each with its source, how it is held, and an honest confidence note, typically a first read within 24 hours.
-We do not classify assets as exempt or nonexempt, apply any California exemption, or cite exemption amounts – those are legal determinations for your attorney under current California law.
+We do not classify assets as exempt or nonexempt or apply any California exemption to your case – those are legal determinations for your attorney under current California law.
 We are not a collection agency; we never contact the debtor or collect.
 We never access private financial account contents or balances, and never pretext.
 We report facts, not a verdict.
 Lawful research since 2004 – we find everything; your counsel classifies it.

 Frequently Asked Questions